 - A spam attack.

 - A rogue email server.

 All of these issues can result in a sudden increase in the number of NDRs being processed by the service.
 Many times, these NDRs appear to be spam to other email servers and services (also known as backscatter).

-Messages that are forwarded or relayed via Microsoft 365 in certain scenarios will be sent using a special relay pool, because the destination should not consider Microsoft 365 as the actual sender.
+Messages that are forwarded or relayed via Microsoft 365 in certain scenarios are sent using a special relay pool, because the destination shouldn't consider Microsoft 365 as the actual sender.
 It's important for us to isolate this email traffic, because there are legitimate and invalid scenarios for auto forwarding or relaying email out of Microsoft 365.
 Similar to the high-risk delivery pool, a separate IP address pool is used for relayed mail.
-This address pool is not published because it can change often, and it's not part of published SPF record for Microsoft 365.
+This address pool isn't published because it can change often, and it's not part of published SPF record for Microsoft 365.